Ignemia/Frai/SECURITY.md

 **Please do NOT create public GitHub issues for security vulnerabilities.**

-Instead, email us at: **security@personal-chatter.org**
+Instead, either:
+- Fix the issue yourself and submit a pull request
+- Message me on Discord: **@ignemia**

-Include the following information:
+If you choose to report the issue, include the following information:
 - Description of the vulnerability
 - Steps to reproduce the issue
 - Potential impact assessment